gkdada/WeatherMe/README.md

 ## Future development

-One possibility is to add the api key in the incoming request instead of the configuration.
+One possibility is to add the api key in the incoming request so that it doesn't have to be added to configuration.

 The code can be encapsulated into a small little WeatherMe app, possibly with hard-configured zip code to provide one-click weather summary on mobile devices.